edgedb/edgedb/docs/datamodel/access_policies.rst

 When no access policies are defined, object-level security is not activated.
 Any properly authenticated client can carry out any operation on any object in the database.
-At the moment, we would need to ensure that the app itself handles the logic to restrict users from accessing other users' posts.
+At the moment, we would need to ensure that the app handles the logic to restrict users from accessing other users' posts.
 Access policies allow us to ensure that the database itself handles this logic, thereby freeing us up from implementing access control in each and every piece of software that accesses the data.